Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 }
 ```

-`${path.
-module}` is the path to where our module is. `detach = false` tells terraform to wait for the service to be healthy in nomad before finishing.
+`${path.module}` is the path to where our module is. `detach = false` tells terraform to wait for the service to be healthy in nomad before finishing.
 [Documentation on the resource used](https://registry.terraform.io/providers/hashicorp/nomad/latest/docs/resources/job).